 There is only one size given for this pattern but you can use this as a guide for any other size.
 Hand knitted socks are measured by width and not length, which is easily adjusted, so to get the perfect fit for the person you are knitting for, it is best to measure their feet first and use the Sock Stitch Calculation to find out the right number to cast on.
 It’s very easy to do, and once you have the numbers, you can use them for any pair of socks in the same weight of yarn.

-2.5mm needles – I use a30cm circular needle but DPNs or magic loop will also work
+2.5mm needles – Short circular, DPNs or magic loop

 1 x 100g ball of 4ply sock yarn (or 2 x 50g depending on brand)